arrow-kt/arrow-website/content/docs/incubation/analysis/control.md

 # Control operators

 When dealing with pre-conditions, the _environment_ in which a call takes place is very important.
 You introduce new information in the environment every time you use a control operator like `if` or `when`.
-For example, the following is accepted by Arrow Analysis, since you are manually checking whether the `size` of the list if enough for `get`in the right value:
+For example, the following is accepted by Arrow Analysis, when you manually checking whether the `size` of the list is enough for `get`in the right value:

 ```kotlin
 fun <A> List<A>.firstOr(default: A) =